Now Scheduling Primary Care Appointments Online. Book Now.

-At Oaklawn Physical Rehabilitation Center, our goal is to provide family centered, customized care specific to your child’s needs.
+At Oaklawn Pediatric Therapy, our goal is to provide family centered, customized care specific to your child’s needs.
 Our individualized treatment approach is one-on-one.
 We will evaluate your child’s abilities and difficulties.
 We then develop a plan to break down the challenging tasks into smaller parts to help them move toward success.

 We provide Physical, Occupational and Speech therapy for patients from birth to young adult, and offer free screenings and consultations.

 Our occupational therapist may address many areas, including problems in sensory processing, self-care, self-regulation, balance, coordination, fine motor skills and social skills, all through purposeful play.

 Our physical therapists use purposeful play to address many areas, including challenges with development, coordination, balance and strength.